Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter4.md

 2. A sub menu will open => push on **Products**.
 3. On the left another menu will appear => tap **Articles**.
 4. At the top a button called New will show => push on **New**.
-> **note:** At the top of this page you have a couple of shortcuts that will help you getting faster to the part of the page.
+> **Note:**  At the top of this page you have a couple of shortcuts that will help you getting faster to the part of the page.
 Of course you can also swipe to get there.
 5. Add a **Description** for the Article your adding.
 6. Select the **Department** from the dropdown list where the article needs to belongs too or press the plus to create a new Department.
 7. The default **Tax** from the department is automatically chosen.
 If needed it can be changed.
 8. Fill in the **Price** of the article
-> **note:** There are a couple of general optional settings for an Article
+> **Note:**  There are a couple of general optional settings for an Article
 - **Runner** => _Shows the article at the start screen of the inzzii POS_
 - **Discount Allowed** => _whether any discount can be applied on this article_
 - **OpenPlu** => _if the article has no fixed price_